chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, Buddhas and Bodhisattvas do exist, but some people think they do not.
 Why?
 They say that they can't see them.

-There are many things that our naked eyes have not seen, but it cannot be said that there is nothing if we do not see it.
+There are many things that our naked eyes have not seen, but it cannot be said that there is nothing just because we do not see it.

 The six realms of reincarnation exist, and so do the three worlds of cause and effect.
 These are invisible to the eyes, but it cannot be said that they do not exist.